pnxenopoulos/awpy/docs/index.rst

    dem.infernos
    dem.shots
    dem.ticks

+   # If you need to change to a Pandas dataframe, you can do
+   dem.ticks.to_pandas()

 You can take a look at the :doc:`examples/parse_demo` to see how to parse a demo and access the data.